NicholasMDH/CS530_Assignment_2/README.md

 | 150           | Integer   | 4 bytes  | (Decimal, Hex, or whatever) |
 |"Hello, world!"| String    | (However many bytes this is) | 0000 |

+What do the "+" and "#" symbols mean?
+- The "+" symbol can show up in front of an instruction (Ex: +LDA).
+This indicates that LDA is an extended format instruction, AKA Format 4.
+- The "#" symbol can show up before the operand of an instruction (Ex: LDA #2000).
+This indicates immediate addressing mode, meaning that the operand of the instruction is interpreted as a constant value rather than a memory address

 ## Other Questions:
 - How to generate object code?
-- What do the "+" and "#" symbols mean?

 ### Chris notes